 A safe product is one which poses no threat or only a reduced threat in accordance with the nature of its use and which is acceptable in view of maintaining a high level of protection for the health and safety of persons.

-The EFTA Working Group on Product Safety and Market Surveillance meets two or three times a year and examines issues dealing with product safety and related market surveillance issues.
-The sectors involved include the safety of toys and developments supporting effective market surveillance on a national and international level.
+The EFTA Expert Group on Product Safety, Market Surveillance and Product Liability meets two or three times a year and examines issues dealing with product safety and related market surveillance issues.
+It also deals with safety developments in the toys sector.

 Product safety issues and toys are covered by Annex II, Chapters XIX and XXIII of the EEA Agreement.